Ruakij/NzbStreamer/Readme.md

 # 2. Usage

-On startup, NzbStreamer loads existing NZB files, skipping any with errors.
+On startup, NzbStreamer restores what it added before from its metadata database, without touching the news server.
 It can start a WebDAV server and/or mount a FUSE filesystem.
 When a file segment is read, it downloads, assembles, and presents the data.
-New NZB files added via triggers are parsed, checked, assembled, and made available via the filesystem if they pass plausibility checks.
+New NZBs arrive through the watch folder, the SABnzbd api or the web ui; each is parsed, sampled to judge whether enough of it is still on the server, and presented if it passes.

 ## 2.1.
 How to run